Note: All policies are subject to change based on institutional and federal guidelines.

 All admission steps are available under Veterans on the Central Piedmont home page.

 3. Submit official transcripts to Central Piedmont Records for evaluation.

 Request official copies of high school, military, and all prior college transcripts to be sent to Student Records in the Central High Building along with the member 4 or service 2 copy of the DD214.

 Evaluation of Transcripts

 Students receiving Veterans Affairs education benefits need to request official academic transcripts be sent from all previous schools to the Central Piedmont Student Records Office, regardless of whether they received credit for the courses.
 VA regulations require that all prior college credit be evaluated toward the student’s current degree plan and re-evaluated if/when the student changes programs or place of training.
-Students are not eligible to be certified for any course for which they already have received credit, even if the course was completed prior to the establishment of eligibility for benefits.
+Students are not eligible to be certified for any course they already have received credit, even if the course was completed before the establishment of eligibility for benefits.